Maven Trading Review (2025): Is It the Cheapest Prop Firm? (MVN8 to get 8% Off)

 • Withdrawal Cap: Maximum $10,000 per two payout cycles.

-• Single Trade/Trading Day Rule: If a trade or trading day exceeds 50% of total profit, the profit may be reduced.
+• Single Trade/Trading Day Rule: If a trade or trading day exceeds 50% of the total profit, the profit may be reduced.
+In other words, no jackpot trades.

 Buyback Feature